 The one problem that plagued the Toyota Corolla more than any other has been excessive oil consumption.
 This was particularly bad from 2000-2002, a three-year period which saw 124 complaints of excessive oil use.
 This might not sound too bad, but it could be costly to repair, with an expected cost of around $2,500, with plenty of room to go higher.
 It is also a problem that, if not treated, could lead to other wear and tear if the oil got too low and you were unprepared.

 HOW MUCH DOES IT COST TO TINT CAR WINDOWS?

 Different tints block different levels of UV light and in the long run can prevent sun damage to your skin and eyes, but how much does it cost to tint car windows?
 We’ve got the answer.

-This problem reared its head again in 2009, and reports indicated that the repair costs on the 2009 model cost a whopping $4,500 on average to get fixed.
-And while this wasn’t a big issue in between those years, the 2003 model still had serious issues with transmission failure, which will cost you at least $1,000 to repair.
+This problem reared its head again in 2009, and reports indicated a whopping average repair cost of $4,500.
+And while this wasn’t a big issue between those years, the 2003 model still had severe issues with transmission failure, which will cost you at least $1,000 to repair.
 And as stated earlier, the 2014 model Considering how common these problems were and how expensive they could be to repair.

 Toyota Corolla Problem Counts by Year

 Get a Curated List of the Best Used Cars Near You